PabloMansanet/panku/README.md

    PANKU_LIST
    (
-      DEPENDENCY(FileSystem, Flash),     // File system depends on a flash driver DEPENDENCY(Flash),                 // Flash driver has no dependencies DEPENDENCY(Terminal, UART, Flash), // Terminal depends on both drivers DEPENDENCY(UART)                   // UART is also dependency free );
+      INSTANCE(FileSystem, Flash),     // File system depends on a flash driver INSTANCE(Flash),                 // Flash driver has no dependencies INSTANCE(Terminal, UART, Flash), // Terminal depends on both drivers INSTANCE(UART)                   // UART is also dependency free );
    ```
    Note that this list can be defined in any order, the dependency graph will